1985–86 Davidson Wildcats men's basketball team

 The 1985–86 Davidson Wildcats men's basketball team represented Davidson College in NCAA men's Division I competition during the 1985–86 NCAA Division I men's basketball season.
-Lead by head coach Bobby Hussey, the team played its home games at Johnston Gym.
+Led by head coach Bobby Hussey, the team played its home games at Johnston Gym.
 The Wildcats finished second during the Southern Conference regular season and won the Southern Conference tournament to receive an automatic bid to the NCAA tournament – the school's first appearance since 1970.
 Davidson finished win an overall record of 20–11 (10–6 SoCon).